 Then in 1991 the Clarion-Ledger newspaper in Jackson, Mississippi published previously secret documents from the files of the Mississippi State Sovereignty Commission, showing that Kennard had been framed.
 This was the first step toward restoring his name and righting the official history.
 Fourteen years later, Jerry Mitchell, an investigative reporter for the Clarion-Ledger whose work has helped put four Ku Klux Klan members in jail for crimes they committed in the 1960s, interviewed the black witness who, as a teenager, had testified against Kennard.
 The man admitted that Kennard had "nothing to do with the stealing of the chicken feed."
 Mitchell proved what many had believed all along: Kennard's desire to attend Mississippi Southern College was his only crime.

-Finally, on May 16, 2006, the case that Steve Drizin called, "one of the saddest of the civil rights era because he was silenced by 'respectable' people – academics, politicians, lawyers, prosecutors, judges, businessmen – all acting under the 'color of law,'" finally ended up in the same court where the 33-year-old Clyde Kennard had been convicted.
-The presiding judge at the Circuit Court of Forrest County, Robert Helfrich declared, "It is a right-wrong issue.
+Finally, on May 16, 2006, the case that Steve Drizin called "one of the saddest of the civil rights era because he was silenced by 'respectable' people – academics, politicians, lawyers, prosecutors, judges, businessmen – all acting under the 'color of law,'" finally ended up in the same court where the thirty-three-year-old Clyde Kennard had been convicted.
+The presiding judge in the Circuit Court of Forrest County, Robert Helfrich, declared, "It is a right-wrong issue.
 To correct that wrong I'm compelled to do the right thing and declare Mr. Kennard innocent."

-On the day of his exoneration, if he had lived, Clyde Kennard would have been less than a month shy of his 79th birthday.
+On the day of his exoneration, if he had lived, Clyde Kennard would have been less than a month shy of his seventy-ninth birthday.